microsoft/pxt/common-docs/identity/sign-in.md

 ## Do I already have a Microsoft Account?

 It is possible!
-Do you play Minecraft, games on an Xbox, subscribe to Office 365, or use any other Microsoft products or services?
+Do you play Minecraft, game on an Xbox, subscribe to Office 365, or use any other Microsoft products or services?
 If so, you probably already have a Microsoft Account.

 ## Does this mean I have to create a new email address?